Coin (band): 2018–2020: Dreamland

-2021–Present: Rainbow Mixtape and Uncanny Valley
+2021–2023: Rainbow Mixtape and Uncanny Valley

 On September 18, 2020, Coin returned with a new single, You Are The Traffic.
 This was the first release from a new EP, Indigo-Violet which released on October 22, 2020.
 Just three weeks earlier, the band announced a new project titled Rainbow Mixtape which would be 12 songs split into three different EPs that each represented a different color of the rainbow.
 They described the record as an exploration of "all the colors we can create together," nodding to the project's sonic differences from their older work.
-One of the key messages of the project is "Don't turn your back on the ones who don't turn their back on you.".
+One of the key messages of the project is "Don't turn your back on the ones who don't turn their back on you."

 In September 2021, Coin brought out a new single, Chapstick.
-This marked the beginning of a new album cycle, culminating in the March 25 2022 release of the band's fourth studio album, Uncanny Valley, featuring fourteen new songs.

-On September 23rd, 2022 on their Uncanny Valley tour, Coin performed their largest show to date at MGM Music Hall at Fenway.
+This marked the beginning of a new album cycle, culminating in the March 25, 2022 release of the band's fourth studio album, Uncanny Valley, featuring fourteen new songs.
+As part of the Uncanny Valley tour, Coin performed their largest show to date at MGM Music Hall at Fenway on September 23, 2022.

+2024–2025: I'm Not Afraid of Music Anymore and disbandment

+On June 7, 2024, the band released a new song titled "Strawberry Jam" along with an accompanying music video on YouTube.

+On June 20, 2024, Coin announced their fifth studio album, I'm Not Afraid of Music Anymore, to be released on September 13, 2024.

+On July 12, 2024, the band released the album's second single titled "Take It Or Leave It" along with an accompanying music video on YouTube.
+The album's third single, "Slack," was released on August 8, 2024.

+The album was released on September 13, 2024 via 10K Projects.

+On January 28, 2025, lead singer Chase Lawrence announced that Coin had disbanded due to allegations of unspecified misconduct against the band's drummer Ryan Winnen and guitarist Joe Memmel.

+On March 8, 2025, San Diego Studio announced the band's song “Take It Or Leave It” would be featured in their game MLB: The Show.